 If you are only focusing on the things that didn’t work, or that you haven’t done, you’ll overlook the things that have gone well.
 Celebrate every positive step and don’t dwell on the things that haven’t worked out.
 The only benefit to reflecting on what hasn’t gone well is if you use that information to find a new way forward.

 Remember you can start from wherever you are.
 If that’s not where you expected to be, it doesn’t matter.
 Looking back, judging your current circumstances or how you got here, none of this is useful.
 Build you resilience by reminding yourself it doesn’t matter if things don’t work out, you just pick yourself up and start agin from where you are now.
 A baby learning to walk doesn’t give up no matter how many times he falls down.
 He doesn’t berate himself for being rubbish at walking, or worry that everyone will be judging him.
 These are thoughts we learn as we go through life.
 But those thoughts don’t help you.
 Accept setbacks as a natural part of the process of trying, and move on.

-One final thought.
-If a goal you set for yourself really isn't working out or you don't feel so motivated by it anymore, you do know it's okay to just change your mind, don't you?
+One last thought.
+If a goal you set for yourself really isn’t working out or you don’t feel so motivated by it anymore, it’s okay to just change your mind.